cedws/umbra-launcher/README.md

 ## Security

 Wizard101 game files are served from an official webserver that is not TLS-secured.
 The file checksums are also served over a plaintext connection.
-Although unlikely, this means that an attacker on the network (man-in-the-middle) could theoretically intercept these files as they are downloaded and then execute malicious code on the user's system.
+This means that an attacker on the network (man-in-the-middle) could theoretically intercept these files as they are downloaded and then execute malicious code on the user's system.
 The launcher takes a best-effort approach to mitigate this.
-All file checksums are verified prior to execution, and where possible their [Authenticode](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/authenticode) signature is verified, though many files have an expired signature.